-On September 8, 1992, President Bush transmitted the UNFCCC for advice and consent of the U.S. Senate to ratification.
+On September 8, 1992, then-President Bush transmitted the UNFCCC for advice and consent of the U.S. Senate to ratification.
 The Foreign Relations Committee approved the treaty and reported it (Senate Exec.
 Rept.
 102-55) October 1, 1992.
 The Senate consented to ratification on October 7, 1992, with a two-thirds majority vote.
 President Bush signed the instrument of ratification October 13, 1992, and deposited it with the U.N.
 Secretary General.
 According to terms of the UNFCCC, having received over 50 countries' instruments of ratification, it entered into force March 24, 1994.
-Since the UNFCCC entered into force, the parties have been meeting annually in conferences of the parties (COP) to assess progress in dealing with climate change, and beginning in the mid-1990's, to negotiate the Kyoto Protocol to establish legally binding obligations for developed countries to reduce their greenhouse gas emissions.